-Our loved ones and the financial impact of our demise should be a main consideration for estate planning.
+Our loved ones and the financial impact of our demise should be the main consideration for estate planning.

-It seems like many people devote more time to planning a vacation, what car to buy or even where to eat dinner than they do deciding who will inherit their assets after they’re gone.
+It seems like many people devote more time to planning a vacation (pre Covid-19), what car to buy, or even where to eat dinner than they do decide who will inherit their assets after they’re gone.

 Sure, estate planning isn’t as fun to think about as booking a trip or checking out restaurant reviews.
-But without it, you can’t choose who gets everything that you worked so hard for.
+But without it, you cannot choose who gets everything that you worked so hard for.

 Prevents Wealth from Going to Unintended Beneficiaries